jsfuentes/Code-Cheatsheet/Mappening/Backend.md

 There are two main parts of the backend:

-The server that serves the
+1) The api server that loads data for the frontend

+2) The event scrapper that adds events to the database

 ## To edit ML